John Hall (Canadian artist): Career

 While in Ohio, Hall created a gigantic Garbage triptych measuring six metres long, which is now in the collection of the Nickle Galleries at the University of Calgary.
 He continued to paint this series when he moved back to Canada to Calgary, though over time, varied his practice to encompass new themes.

 He spent a year painting in New York in 1979/80, the same time that he painted his canvas Harry (1980) and was given a touring one-person show by the National Gallery of Canada.
 In the 1980s, Hall created his Tourist Series and his Toys series, followed by his Still-Life Portrait series, begun in 1984.
 These last works were featured in a one-person touring show organized by the Agnes Etherington Art Centre at Queen’s University in Kingston, Ontario, in 1989.
-Mixed in between all these series were his Mexican-themed paintings, done during his annual six-month stays there between 1988 and 1999, which culminated in a retrospective exhibition at Mexico’s City’s Museo de Arte Moderno in 1994.
+Mixed in between all these series were his Mexican-themed paintings, done during his annual six-month stays there between 1988 and 1999, which culminated in a retrospective exhibition at Mexico City's Museo de Arte Moderno in 1994.

-In the 1990s Hall began to exploit the information and results possible by using digital photography and Adobe Photoshop.
+In the 1990s, Hall began to exploit the information and results possible by using digital photography and Adobe Photoshop.
 Since moving to West Kelowna in 1999, Hall has completed several series of work, many of domestic still-life subjects such as tea cups and food, followed by a series on vegetables and fruit.

 Hall has also participated in group exhibitions in Canada, the United States, Great Britain, Europe and Japan.
-He has received commissions from Calgary’s Foothills Hospital, the Royal Bank of Canada, and Cineplex Odeon.
+He has received commissions from Calgary's Foothills Hospital, the Royal Bank of Canada, and Cineplex Odeon.
 Hall was also perhaps the first artist in Canada to publish a selection of his work on a CD-ROM.

-In 2009, Hall and Calgary-based artist Alexandra Haeseker, a long-time collaborator and colleague of Hall’s, showed together in Pendulum/ Pendula.
+In 2009, Hall and Calgary-based artist Alexandra Haeseker, a long-time collaborator and colleague of Hall's, showed together in Pendulum/ Pendula.
 The exhibition consisted of collaborative realistic paintings which both had done in Canada and Mexico from 1992 to 1998.
 Each painted half of the canvas.
-These paintings were seen in many public galleries – four in Mexico and four in BC.
+These paintings were seen in many public galleries – four in Mexico and four in British Columbia.